 #1 – Social Security Tax

-Social security tax is deducted from an employee’s salary or wages and the employer is also required to pay a social security tax which means the employer is responsible for submitting to the government both the employee and the employer contribution of the social security tax.
+Social security tax is deducted from an employee’s salary or wages, and the employer is also required to pay a social security tax, which means the employer is responsible for submitting to the government both the employee and the employer contribution of the social security tax.
 As a result, the social security tax is both an employee allowable deduction and an employer’s expense.

-The social security taxes are levied at a fixed percentage up to a particular income limit only.
+Social security taxes are levied at a fixed percentage up to a particular income limit only.
 These taxes take care of retirement benefits, disability, and various other citizen benefits in American and European countries.

 #2 – National Insurance Tax

-National insurance tax is also withheld from an employee’s salary or wages and the employer is also required to pay a class 1 and class 2 national insurance payroll taxes.
+National insurance tax is also withheld from an employee’s salary or wages, and the employer is also required to pay a class 1 and class 2 national insurance payroll taxes.
 In other words, the employer is responsible for remitting to the government both the employee and the employer portions of the national insurance taxes.
 The employer can claim the deduction of these expenses in their tax returns and is an allowable expenditure for tax purposes.
 To understand about national insurance payroll deductions in the UK let’s understand an example;

-Gemma works for black plc. she is paid £48,000 in 2018/19.
+Gemma works for black plc.
+She is paid £48,000 in 2018/19.
 We need to calculate gemma’s national insurance employee and employer contribution.